sophia-nunez/guide-to-git/docs/advanced/branches.md

 ### When to use Branches
 Branches are useful anytime you want to make changes without affecting the main code:

-- Add a new feature: Create a feature branch while developing.
+- **Add a new feature**: Create a feature branch while developing.
-- Fix a bug: Make a debug branch so you can test without breaking other code.
+- **Fix a bug**: Make a debug branch so you can test without breaking other code.
-- Experiment: Try something new without worrying about damaging the current project.
+- **Experiment**: Try something new without worrying about damaging the current project.

 ---

 ## How to Branch
 ### Creating Branches
-When you create a new branch, Git creates a pointer to the current commit.
+When you create a new branch, Git creates a pointer or reference to the current commit.
 Any new commits you make on that branch stay separate from the `main` branch.
-You can switch between branches at any time using `git checkout` or the newer `git switch` command.
+You can switch between branches at any time using `git checkout` or the `git switch` command.

+`git checkout` can create a new branch called and switch you to it.
 Here’s how to create and switch to a new branch:

 ```bash
 $ git checkout -b [branchname]
 ```
-This creates a new branch called feature-branch and switches you to it.

 You can see all branches in your repository with:
 ```bash